JulianKnodt/julianknodt.github.io/readme.md

 operating systems, and how people interact with social networks.
 I also dabble in machine learning, when it's small enough to run on my 2010 GPU.

-Outside of programming, I _try to_ spend my time learning about philosophy (specifically ethics), attempting to cook and bake, taking stupidly long walks around my neighborhood, and fencing.
-I'm still exploring what it's like to be free from the shackles of school, so I'm exploring many new activities 🙇.
+Outside of programming, I _try to_ spend my time attempting to cook and bake, taking stupidly long walks around my neighborhood, and fencing.
+I'm still exploring many new activities 🙇, so if there's anything neat to do feel free to reach out.

 If you're looking to collaborate on something, want to get coffee/tea, or are just generally interested in chatting, email me!
 I'm all over the place, but am currently near Seattle for a